NerdParker/Song-Popularity/README.md

 # Song-Popularity
-This capstone project serves to answer the question of what makes a song popular or successful with an increased focus on lyrics and the top 100 billboard songs from 1964-2015.
+This project serves to answer the question of what makes a song popular or successful with an increased focus on lyrics and the top 100 billboard songs from 1964-2015.
 ### Contents:
 1. Data Exploration and Cleaning
 2. Lyric Sentiment Analysis